 - Can soothe razor bumps

-Though African black soap can improve the look and health of skin and hair in many ways, it must be kept in mind that it is extremely potent, and should be used in accordance with certain guidelines in order to reap the best results.
+Though African black soap can improve the look and health of skin and hair in many ways, it must be kept in mind that it is extremely potent, and should be used following certain guidelines to reap the best results.
 Here are a few very important tips on how to use black soap for the best outcome.

 How to Use African black soap